KrrishKapoor/Credit-card-fraud-detection/README.md

-# Credit Card Fraud Detection — A Finance and Risk Management Perspective
+# Credit Card Fraud Detection: A Finance and Risk Management Perspective

 ---

-## 🧩 Introduction — Why This Matters
+## Introduction: Why This Matters

 Credit card fraud costs financial institutions billions each year, eroding both profits and customer trust.
 The earlier fraud is detected, the less financial loss is incurred.